openupm/openupm/docs/docs/index.md

 ### Scope Registry and Command-Line Interface

-Unity supports [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) that allowing developers to setup 3rd-party registries to host custom packages.
+Unity supports the [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html) that allowing developers to setup 3rd-party registries to host custom packages.
 OpenUPM provides a public UPM registry at `https://package.openupm.com`, and a group of services and tools to support it.

-However, the downside of the scoped registry is that you need [maintain the scope field](https://docs.unity3d.com/Manual/upm-manifestPrj.html) to make it work.
-That's not a problem when work with a single namespace, but can be really challenge to manage a public registry with various packages and namespaces.
-Custom package dependencies make the issue worse, thinking about that package-a depends on package-b, while package-b depends on package-c.
-All three namespaces should be added to the scope field.
+The downside of the scoped registry is that you need to [maintain the scope field](https://docs.unity3d.com/Manual/upm-manifestPrj.html) of the `manifest.json` file to make it work.
+It's not a problem when working with a single namespace.
+But it's a challenge to manage a public registry with various namespaces.
+The dependency chain makes the issue worse.
+For example, the package-a depends on b, and b depends on c.
+It's a headache for a human to resolve all these dependencies to fill the scope field manually.

-To solve the issue, as the first step, a command-line tool [openupm-cli](https://github.com/openupm/openupm-cli) is created to maintain the project manifest file.
-You can add, remove, search, view package(s) in a terminal app, like Bash for Mac/Linux, or Git-Bash, CMD, and PowerShell for Windows.
+To remove the pain to install a 3rd-party UPM package, we create a command-line tool [openupm-cli](https://github.com/openupm/openupm-cli) to maintain the project manifest file.
+It can add, remove, and search packages in a terminal app, like Bash, or Git-Bash, CMD, and PowerShell.
+When Unity detects the change of the manifest file, it will resolve it and install or remove packages for you.
+If you are unfamiliar with the command-line, you can still use other installation options available on the package detail page.

 ```
 +-----+   update   +---------------+   resolve   +-----+